AdaCore/learn/content/courses/ada-idioms/chapters/reducing_object_code_from_generic_package_instantiations.rst

         --  ...
     end User1;

-Each client package can use the same instance via the with-clause, and there’s only one instance so there’s only one copy of the object code.
+Each client package can use the same instance via the with_clause, and there’s only one instance so there’s only one copy of the object code.